connorjs/tasks.how/README.md

 The repository’s follows an “Organize by feature, not by layer” strategy that emphasizes vertical slicing where it makes sense.
-It intentionally does not use Team-based directory structure to simplify ownership change.
+It intentionally does not use a team-based directory structure, which can simplify ownership change.

 At the root, we have the following directories.